mikependon/RepoDB.NET/pages/operations/bulkinsert.md

 If you are working to insert range of rows from 1000 or beyond, then use this method over [InsertAll](/operation/insertall).

+#### Special Arguments

+The arguments `isReturnIdentity`, and `usePhysicalPseudoTempTable` is provded on this operation.

+The `isReturnIdentity` is used to define the behaviour of the execution whether the newly generated identity will be set-back to the data entities.
+By default, it is disabled.

+The `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
+This only works if the `isReturnIdentity` is `true`.
+By default, a temporary table (ie: `#TableName`) is used.

 #### Installation

 To install, simply type the code snippets below in your Package Manager Console.